Then, as her moment in the spotlight arrived, she panicked.

 Marjani won the competition.

 "Dr. King did a whole lot for the country, and if he just sat there doing nothing, like I started to do, I wouldn't be sitting here right now," Marjani, who is African-American, said after the performance.
 "So that's one reason I got up here on the stage."

 Marjani's public speaking experience the preparation, the fear, and overcoming that fear is an important part of a child's education, said Mia Settles, principal of Cleveland Elementary School.

 "You're going to have to speak in front of an audience if you're going to be a principal, or if you're going to be the president," Settles said.

 Cleveland, an ethnically diverse school near Lake Merritt, has historically been a "quiet" place "led by adults," Settles said.
-With encouragement from staff, she said, some of her young pupils are beginning to assert themselves in positive ways.

 Cleveland formed a student council last year.
 Children began to patrol the hallways, advising one another to be safe and respectful of others.
 Then, under the guidance of Antoinette Cooper, a second-year physical education teacher and poet, some of the children tried their hand at public speaking.

 To prepare for the event, the speakers met with Cooper at lunchtime.
 They learned about the meaning behind the poems and speeches they had memorized.
 Then they practiced and practiced some more.

 "I said, 'When you're walking, just say the piece to yourself, even if people think you're crazy.
 I just needed them to see that they could, with their words, create change," Cooper said.